Editors Reads

 The novel follows the bones of Twain’s plot — the raft, the river, the Duke and King — but everything looks different from James’s vantage.
 Huck’s innocence reads as privilege here; his good intentions are genuinely kind but also naive in ways that put James at risk repeatedly.
 The comedy Twain wrings from the Duke and King’s schemes is considerably darker when viewed from the perspective of a man who cannot simply escape by declaring himself free.

-A Literary Achievement
+A Major Literary Event

 Our rating: 4.5/5 — A masterwork of reclamation and reimagination that ranks among the finest American novels of this decade.